 County Veterans Service Officers (CVSOs)

-This is the single most underused free resource in Florida veterans' services.
-Every Florida county has a CVSO, a county employee, FDVA-trained and annually accredited, almost always a wartime veteran themselves.
-They file VA claims at no cost, including PCAFC, Aid & Attendance, Dependency and Indemnity Compensation, and healthcare enrollment.
-Caregivers routinely overpay attorneys 33% of retroactive benefits for help a CVSO does for free.
+This is among the most underused free resources in Florida veterans' services.
+Every Florida county has a CVSO, a county employee who is FDVA-trained and annually accredited, and almost always a wartime veteran.
+They file VA claims at no cost, including Program of Comprehensive Assistance for Family Caregivers (PCAFC), Aid & Attendance, Dependency and Indemnity Compensation, and healthcare enrollment.
+Accredited claims agents and attorneys may charge a fee for the same filings a CVSO handles for free.
 Call your county courthouse and ask for the Veterans Services office.

 Florida VAMCs (VISN 8 Sunshine Healthcare Network)